Influencer: Kate Sessions

 Kate Sessions (November 8, 1857 – March 24, 1940)

-This page is part a new section on my site titled "Influencers", where I will begin telling the stories of historic figures of the past as well as present day people who are positively influencing our city.
+This article is part a on my site titled “Influencers”, where I will be telling the stories of historic figures of the past as well as present day people who are positively influencing our city.
 I plan on doing a deep-comb of every person featured and really learning who they are or were.
 I will also include places we can still visit today that they either helped create or plaques in memory of them.
-The first person I am covering is the “Mother of Balboa Park”, Kate Sessions.
+Today I am covering the “Mother of Balboa Park”, Kate Sessions.

 Kate Sessions was a horticulturalist that made a huge impact on the plants and trees we see growing all around San Diego.
 She is credited with introducing over 143 species from all over the world to Southern California.
 Some of the most popular plants she introduced were the bougainvillea, eucalyptus tree, birds of paradise, Italian cypress, queen palm, star jasmine, and the beautiful jacaranda trees.